Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Conversely, the evidence seems clear that with regard to domestic violence in the urban Fourth and Tenth Judicial Districts along the Front Range, the courts are engaged in abuse of process under color of law in violation of the equal protection clause of the Fourteenth Amendment of the Constitution.

-The 5 th (2000-2001, 2003-2007), 14 th (1999-2007), and 21 st (1999-2001, 2003-2007) judicial districts all have above average drug prosecutions for three or more years as well, but no relation between domestic violence and drug prosecutions is consistently evident.
+The 5 th (2000-2001, 2003-2007), 14 th (1999-2007), and 21 st (1999-2001, 2003-2007) judicial districts all had above average drug prosecutions for three or more years as well, but no relation between domestic violence and drug prosecutions was consistently evident.

 Judicial districts with consistently fewer numbers of domestic violence and abuse cases